davinderc/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 [image14]: ./writeup/27pedestrian.jpg "Traffic Sign 11"
 [image15]: ./writeup/36aheadRight.jpg "Traffic Sign 12"

-## Rubric Points
+### Rubric Points
-###Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.
+I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.

 ---
-###Writeup / README
+### Writeup / README

 This is the writeup/README and here is a link to my [project code](https://github.com/davinderc/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_ClassifierGPUTrainedFinal.ipynb)
 This project was undertaken as part of a three-term course in artificial intelligence and computer vision for self-driving cars, offered by Udacity through their online platform.

-###Files for submission
+#### Submission Files
 The files for submission included in the github link include the Traffic_Sign_Classifier.ipynb notebook (with all questions answered and all code cells executed and displaying output), an html export of the project with the name report.html, additional images used in the ./writeup/ folder, and this writeup markdown file.

-###Data Set Summary & Exploration
+#### Data Set Summary & Exploration

-####1.
-Provide a basic summary of the data set and identify where in your code the summary was done.
+##### 1. Provide a basic summary of the data set and identify where in your code the summary was done.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

 The code for this step is contained in the fifth code cell of the IPython notebook.
 I used numpy to obtain the information, since I had some knowledge of it from the previous project: